aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 Scientists believe they've identified about half the DBPs that occur in chlorine-treated water.
-They estimate they identified 17% of those occurring in chloramine-treated water, 28% in chlorine-dioxide- treated water, 8% of those produced in ozone-treated water, and of the 600 structurally identified DBPs, the toxicity factor is known for approximately 30%.
+They estimate they identified 17% of those occurring in chloramine-treated water, 28% in chlorine-dioxide-treated water, 8% of those produced in ozone-treated water, and of the 600 structurally identified DBPs, the toxicity factor is known for approximately 30%.